Laurance B. VanMeter: Kentucky Supreme Court service

 In 2015 VanMeter announced his candidacy for a spot on the Supreme Court due to the retirement of Mary C. Noble.
 He faced off against fellow Appeals Court Judge Glenn Acree on November 8, 2016, and won 74% of the vote.
 He began his term as a justice of the Supreme Court on January, 2017.

 In November 2022, he was elected to serve as chief justice following the retirement of John D. Minton Jr. His term as chief justice began on January 2, 2023.
 He was sworn into office on January 9, 2023, by Minton.

 Personal life

+VanMeter was previously married to Lucy Elliot Bryans before her death in 2010; the two had four children together.
+In August 2017, he married Lucy Ferguson, who is currently a judge of the Fayette County Circuit Court.

-VanMeter and his late wife, Lucy, are the parents of four children.
-He is a member of the Federalist Society.
-He is a registered Republican.
+He is a registered Republican, and member of the Federalist Society.